 Welcome to the pilot season of Teens Talk TV!

-In partnership with Prince George's County Council Member and Chair Todd M. Turner (4th Council District), we are excited to present the pilot season of our new series, Teens Talk Television, a collection of five episodes on current issues.
-Join us as we engage a host of guests for timely information on how to support teens and young adults in pursuing, maintaining, and growing a healthy lifestyle.
+In partnership with Prince George's County Council Member and Chair Todd M. Turner (4th Council District), we are excited to present the pilot season of our new series, Teens Talk Television.
+Season One is a collection of five episodes on voting, social justice, mental health/self-care, managing money, and life after high school.

 Read more about the show and our co-hosts on our Teens Talk TV page.
-Each episode, listed below, can be viewed by clicking on the active airing link to our YouTube site and on the City of Bowie (Maryland) Public Access Channels 11 and 77.
+Each episode, listed below, can be viewed on our YouTube page and on the City of Bowie (Maryland) Public Access Channels 11 and 77.

 Join the Honorable Todd M. Turner (4th Council District), Chair, Prince George's County, MD County Council, as he provides vital information on preparing for Election Day 2020 in Prince George's County, Maryland.